ketut-garjita/Hospital-Data-Pipeline-Project/README.md

   - [Visit Diagnosis Word Cloud](https://github.com/ketut-garjita/Hospital-Data-Pipeline-Project/blob/main/images/pyspark_diagnosis_wordcloud.png)

-**NOTES**
+## Stop and Start the Docker Services for the Project

   Shell scripts:
   - Stopping all dockers: ./src/stop-dockers
   - Starting all dockers: ./src/start-dockers

+These scripts do not include stop and start of Kestra services.

 ---
 ## Future Improvements